JPBergsma/optimade-python-tools/docs/tutorial_trajectories.md

 This way you can easily make modifications to the code when you want to change the behaviour of your server later on.

 If you already have a GitHub account setup you can clone the repository with: `git clone --recursive git@github.com:JPBergsma/optimade-python-tools.git`
-Without GitHub account you can use `git clone --recursive https://github.com/JPBergsma/optimade-python-tools.git` Next you should switch to the version 0.1 branch with `git switch optimade-python-tools-trajectory-0.1`
+Without GitHub account you can use `git clone --recursive https://github.com/JPBergsma/optimade-python-tools.git`.
+Next you should switch to the version 0.1 branch with `cd optimade-python-tools` followed by `git switch optimade_python_tools_trajectory_0.1`

 ### Conda